Values for Substitution Variables

 Version: Default is "NSP_Base"

-Specify the variable with the NSP_ prefix, followed by the Version.
+Use the NSP_ prefix, then add the Version.

 During implementation, set to “NSP_Base”.
 After implementation you can adjust the value if you want to use a different Version for forms and business rules.